Planning Frequently Asked Questions

 How is a decision made on an application?

 The case officer will consider the views of neighbours and other relevant parties such as the parish council and highways before making a decision.
 In some cases, your application will be decided at this point by the officers acting under delegated powers.
-Others may need to go to the Development Control Board which is a committee where councillors make the final decision.
+Others may need to go to the Planning Committee which is where councillors make the final decision.

 How can I have my say on an application?